 Restaurants in Kingston offer a wide variety of culinary options including cheap eats, global cuisine, cute cafes and upscale dining.
 These eclectic options make Kingston an ideal base for those looking to sample a range of Hudson Valley restaurants without the stress of driving everywhere.

 While it would be awesome to eat at every Kingston restaurant and drink at every Kingston bar, we appreciate that most visitors have limited time.
-With this in mind, we recommend the following eight Kingston restaurants, bars and cafes for a food-focused weekend getaway:
+With this in mind, we recommend the following six Kingston restaurants, bars and cafes for a food-focused weekend getaway:

 1. LOLA Pizza